fazo96/calendar/README.md

 - make sure you have `node.js` installed
 - open a shell in the project directory and run `npm install` to install dependencies
 - tune the `settings.json` file as needed to make sure the service can connect to your MySQL database
-- if you want to run the HTML GUI then you will need to go to the `/gui` folder and run `bower install` to install client-side libraries.
+- if you want to run the HTML GUI then you will need to run `bower install` to install client-side libraries.
 If you don't have `bower`, you can install it globally with `npm install -g bower`.
 More information is available on [bower.io](http://bower.io)
 - run the service by launching `node calendar.js`.

 ### Settings